Language

 Yes, if you use nautical charts.
 When your GPS shows knots and charts measure nautical miles, calculating arrival times becomes simple division without conversion.

-Always report speed in knots when communicating with Coast Guard or other vessels on marine radio.
+Always report speed in knots when communicating with the Coast Guard or other vessels on marine radio.
 They use nautical measurements exclusively.

 Is there a difference between air knots and water knots?